lukehefson/testing/.github/ISSUE_TEMPLATE.md

----
-name: Tracking issue
-about: Use this template for tracking new features.
-title: "[DATE]: [FEATURE NAME]"
-labels: bug, question
-assignees: lukehefson
----

-<!--
-⚠️ Please make sure that you add as much of the following as possible!
-💡 Labels are cheap and help to draw connections between product themes.
-Go nuts with them → -->

-### What
-What is being requested or suggested?
+## What <!-- What is being requested or suggested?
+What user flow are people taking? -->

 - TODO

-### Why
-Consider what outcome(s) this enables.
+## Why <!-- Consider the outcome(s) for customers this enables. -->

 - TODO

-### Who
+<!--
+⚠️ Pleaser add requestors in a new comment with as much of the following context as possible
 - Customer name:
 - Current or prospective customer:
-- Call notes and/or video link:
+- Call notes/video link/slack convo:
-> Any pertinent quotes from the customer here
+- Pertinent quotes

+👋 Labels are cheap and help to draw connections between product themes.
+Go nuts → -->